void

 Svět zvířat,15.1.1910

-Pivoňka was a man from Chotěboř who had got his hands on state property and subsequently suffered a grim fate. Švejk found it appropriate to relate this fact to the pious teacher Kolařík who had donated the field altar to the local parish.
+Pivoňka was a man from Chotěboř who had got his hands on another man's property (in this case a cow) and subsequently suffered a grim fate. Švejk found it appropriate to relate this fact to the pious teacher Kolařík who had donated the field altar to the local parish.
 The fear-stricken old man finally grasped the gravity of the situation.

 Background